Happy couple relaxes in pool at oceanfront hotel

 Did you know?

-With flexible travel cards, your rewards are tied to your credit card account, which means you could lose your rewards if you close your card.
-Some rewards may also expire if you don’t use them by a set time.
-At Discover®, your rewards never expire.1
+Flexible travel cards rewards are tied to your credit card account.
+You could lose your rewards if you close your account, or they may expire if you don’t use them in time.
+At Discover®, your rewards will not expire for the life of the account.1

 Co-branded travel credit cards